 Although it is common among both Christians and Jews to refer to the notion of the Resurrection of the Dead, as a formal category of eschatology (i.e., the “Last Things”) there is another Hebrew expression that is more common in our ancient Jewish texts.
-That phrase, “to make live the dead ones” is found in the Dead Sea Scrolls, Jewish liturgical traditions.
+That phrase, “to make live the dead ones” is found in the Dead Sea Scrolls, Rabbinic sources, and various Jewish liturgical traditions.
 For example, in the Jewish Prayer Book, the well-known Yidal–summarizing Maimonides’s Thirteen Principles of Faith, affirms that “God in his great mercy will “make live the dead.”1

 One of the more intriguing texts among the Dead Sea Scrolls, a fragment that has been titled “A Messianic Apocalypse” (4Q521).
 This text contains three rather striking features that are of particular significance for comparing the apocalyptic beliefs and expectations of the Qumran community with the emerging early Christian movement.

 - First, the text speaks of a single Messiah figure who will rule heaven and earth.

 - Second, it mentions in the clearest language the expectation of the resurrection of the dead during the time of this Messiah.

 - Third, and perhaps most important for students of the New Testament, it contains an exact verbal parallel with the Gospels of Matthew and Luke for identifying of the signs of the Messiah.

 [The hea]vens and the earth will listen to His Messiah, and none therein will

 stray from the commandments of the holy ones.

 Seekers of the Lord, strengthen yourselves in His service!

 All you hopeful in (your) heart, will you not find the Lord in this?